tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

   * Colons are used to indicate what action needs to be taken if the condition evaluates as `True`.

+Continue the example of the self-driving car:

-> "What would happen if a driver fell asleep behind the wheel of a car?
+* What would happen if a driver fell asleep behind the wheel of a car?
 Well, if it's a self-driving car, nothing.
 The car's safety mechanisms will activate, and the car will begin auto-piloting itself to avoid collisions and swerving.
-If it's not a driverless car, well, a miracle might be needed."
+If it's not a driverless car, well, a miracle might be needed.

   ```python
   driverless_car = false